-At the Christmas Lighting Festival in Leavenworth (Dec.
-2-18), holiday characters march through the town every weekend, a tent serves German mulled wine, and revelers can go dogsled riding and snowshoeing.
+At the Christmas Lighting Festival in Leavenworth (on select days Nov.
+30 to Dec.
+16), holiday characters march through the town every weekend, a tent serves German mulled wine, and revelers can go dogsled riding and snowshoeing.
 St. Nickolaus visits on Fridays, and Santa drops by Saturdays and Sundays.

 The Winter Festival of Lights (Nov.
-11 to Jan.
+9 through Jan.
 1) has been lighting up more than 300 acres along a six-mile drive at the Oglebay Resort in Wheeling since 1985.
 Eighty supersize displays are now part of the show, and every year new ones are added.
-Open Sunday through Thursday, donations requested.
+Open Sunday through Thursday.
+Donations are suggested.

-Called one of the prettiest towns in America by Forbes magazine, Cedarburg hosts the usual holiday festivities -- Santa visits, shopping, live music -- but also offers unique events, such holiday art fairs and film series.
+Called one of the prettiest towns in America by Forbes magazine, Cedarburg adds holiday art fairs, a film series, and more to traditional holiday festivities such as Santa visits, shopping, and live music.
 The festival runs mid-November through Christmas.

 There's more to do than just skiing in Jackson.
 In the run-up to Christmas (Dec.
-15-24), the town square comes alive with thousands of holiday lights during the season, creating the perfect setting for Santa to drop in each evening.
-There's plenty of free hot cocoa and cookies for all.
+15 to Dec.
+24), the town square comes alive with thousands of holiday lights, creating the perfect setting for Santa to drop in each evening, when there's free hot cocoa and cookies for all.